A complete answer to Albanese base change for incomplete varieties: Albanese varieties

 We now take up the task of dealing with finite fields.

 \begin{proof}[Proof of \Cref{P:rkcondremix} when $K$ is finite] Let $K = \ff_q$ and $L = \ff_{q^r}$.
 There exist absolutely simple abelian varieties over $K$ of every dimension, and most of them (in particular, at least one in every dimension) have at least two $K$-rational points \cite{howezhu02}.
-It thus suffices to to assume that $r>1$ and show that if $A/K$ is a simple abelian variety then, with finitely many exceptions, $A$ has a closed point with residue field $L$.
+It thus suffices to to assume that $r>1$ and show that if $A/K$ is a simple abelian variety then, with finitely many exceptions, $A$ has a closed point with residue field~$L$.
+(In the case $(q,q^r) = (2,4)$, we will prove a slightly weaker statement which is still adequate for our purpose.)

 Let $X/K$ be any geometrically irreducible variety.
-If $X$ does not contain a closed subscheme isomorphic to $\spec L$, then every $L$-rational point $P\in X(L)$ is actually defined over some subfield $K'$, where $K\subseteq K' \subsetneq L$.
-It suffices to consider points defined over \emph{maximal} proper subfields of $L$.
+If $X$ does not contain a closed subscheme isomorphic to $\spec L$, then every $L$-rational point $P\in X(L)$ is actually defined over some subfield~$K'$, where $K\subseteq K' \subsetneq L$.
+It suffices to consider points defined over \emph{maximal} proper subfields of~$L$.
 Crudely estimating, we have the criterion that if

 (where $\ell$ ranges over prime divisors of $r$), then $X$ has a closed subscheme isomorphic to $\spec L$.

 Let $A/K$ be an abelian variety of dimension $g$.
 Weil's theorem on the eigenvalues of Frobenius of an abelian variety easily yields, for any extension $\ff_{q^d}$ of $\ff_q$, that